Drinking water: Global access

+Global monitoring of access

 The WHO/UNICEF Joint Monitoring Program (JMP) for Water Supply and Sanitation is the official United Nations mechanism tasked with monitoring progress towards the Millennium Development Goal (MDG) relating to drinking-water and sanitation (MDG 7, Target 7c), which is to: "Halve, by 2015, the proportion of people without sustainable access to safe drinking-water and basic sanitation".

 Access to safe drinking water is indicated by safe water sources.
 These improved drinking water sources include household connection, public standpipe, borehole condition, protected dug well, protected spring, and rain water collection.
 Sources that do not encourage improved drinking water to the same extent as previously mentioned include: unprotected wells, unprotected springs, rivers or ponds, vender-provided water, bottled water (consequential of limitations in quantity, not quality of water), and tanker truck water.
 Access to sanitary water comes hand in hand with access to improved sanitation facilities for excreta, such as connection to public sewer, connection to septic system, or a pit latrine with a slab or water seal.

 According to this indicator on improved water sources, the MDG was met in 2010, five years ahead of schedule.
 Over 2 billion more people used improved drinking water sources in 2010 than did in 1990.
 However, the job is far from finished.
 780 million people are still without improved sources of drinking water, and many more people still lack safe drinking water.
 Estimates suggest that at least 25% of improved sources contain fecal contamination and an estimated 1.8 billion people globally use a source of drinking water that suffers from fecal contamination.
 The quality of these sources varies over time and often gets worse during the wet season.
 Continued efforts are needed to reduce urban-rural disparities and inequities associated with poverty; to dramatically increase safe drinking water coverage in countries in sub-Saharan Africa and Oceania; to promote global monitoring of drinking water quality; and to look beyond the MDG target towards universal coverage.

-Definitions

-A "safely managed drinking water service" is "one located on premises, available when needed and free from contamination".

-The terms 'improved water source' and 'unimproved water source' were coined in 2002 as a drinking water monitoring tool by the JMP of UNICEF and WHO.
-The term, improved water source refers to "piped water on premises (piped household water connection located inside the user’s dwelling, plot or yard), and other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection)".